 For example, it’s easy to fool imagery recognition software by changing the pixels in a picture, but this won’t fool a human.

 “So, how are we guarding against protecting that data integrity so we get the outcome that were expecting from the analytic?”
 Bottom asked.
 Perhaps a confidence assessment of how that decision was arrived at would help.

 For Bottom, those are the two essential challenges DHS is working on in the department, with the intelligence community and its partners across government.

 But at times, the urgency to detecting threats is too great to wait, and machine learning and AI algorithms are the answer.

-The operational urgency creates the willingness to take risk, and Travis believes that in order for the government to get where they need to be, agencies will need to become more risk-accepting.
+The operational urgency creates the willingness to take risk, and Travis believes for the government to get where it needs to be, agencies will need to become more risk-accepting.
 And just as the private sector’s consequence or penalty of failing is money, government needs to figure out what its incentive is.